orra-dev/orra/docs/sdks/js-sdk.md

 		// Use your existing service function
 		// Your function handles its own retries and error recovery
-		// and Orra reacts accordingly.
+		// and orra reacts accordingly.
 		const response = await myService(customerId, message);

 		return { response };
 	} catch (error) {
 		// Once you determine the task should fail, throw the error.
-		// Orra will handle failure propagation to the Plan Engine. throw error;
+		// orra will handle failure propagation to the Plan Engine. throw error;
 	}
 });